learn-academy-2021-delta/week-6-assessment-Napoleon81/interview-questions.md

   Researched answer:Show,edit, update and destroy must always be passed params because forms cannot execute requests.

+Have to Know which iteam you are updating unless yiu have a param

 3. Name three rails generator commands.
 What is created by each?